liuyug/mdict-utils/README.rst

 ..
 NOTE::

+    Support Reading with MDict Version 3.0

-    Support MIT and 996.icu license
+    Support Reading and Writing with MDict Version 2.0

     All files must be UTF-8 encoding, include HTML and TXT